Local school boards sign resolutions asking legislators to reconsider "Third Grade Retention Act" - NewsBreak

 Related

-ROGERSVILLE — The Hawkins County Board of Education heard from its transportation supervisor last week about serious behavioral problems and staffing issues that have caused some bus routes to be delayed.
-The BOE discussed the matter at its regularly scheduled meeting last Thursday.
+ROGERSVILLE — The Hawkins County Board of Education heard from its transportation supervisor at its last meeting about serious behavioral issues and staffing issues that have caused some bus routes to be delayed.
+The BOE discussed this matter at its last regularly scheduled meeting on Feb.
+2.

 Local school officials react to governor’s proposed teacher pay increase